recursion - Find text path through character matrix with recursive algorithm -

 there path cell neighbouring cells.

-neighbour may share edge or corner.
+neighbour may share edge or corner.input specification:

 first line consists of integer t representing number of test cases.